decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 ![](/images/media/animations_hummingbird_wp2.png)

+> Note: There's a reported bug with Babylon.js that prevents some faces of a mesh from being rendered when they're not related to any bone in the armature.
+So if you paint some faces with weight 0 and then animate the model, you might see these faces dissappear.
+To solve this, we recommend making sure that each face is related to at least one bone of the armature and painted with a weight of at least 0.01.

+, faces of a mesh that aren't painted for any

 4. Move the armature to a desired pose, all bones can be rotated or scaled.
 Then lock the rotation and scale of the bones you wish to control with this animation.

 ![](/images/media/armature_hummingbird2.png)